Salahatabani/Mnist_Kaggle_Challenge/README.md

 Accuracy
 ----------
-100% accuracy is acheived.
-Won the Kaggle challenge of the Cornell Machine Learning class competition.
+100% accuracy is acheived. convolutional_nn.py won the Kaggle challenge of the Cornell Machine Learning class competition.

 Methodology
 ---------